luyadev/luya.io/docs/guide/cms/blocktypes.md

 ```

 ::: tip Required Input
-Since version 3.4 of LUYA Module CMS its possible to define a `required` property in order to ensure can not be empty.
+Since version 3.4 of LUYA Module CMS it's possible to define a `required` property in order to ensure can not be empty.
 :::

 Above, this would create an input variable with a text input field and a label `From Label for the User`.